Arctic Char vs Salmon 2026: Taste, Nutrition & Key Differences

 Calories and Macronutrients Compared

 Arctic char provides excellent nutrition with slightly fewer calories than most salmon varieties.
-A 3-ounce serving of Arctic char contains approximately 150 calories, while salmon ranges from 180-250 calories depending on the species.
+A 3-ounce serving of Arctic char contains approximately 150 calories, making it an ideal choice for those monitoring caloric intake while seeking high-quality protein.

-• Arctic char: 22g per 3-ounce serving
+• Arctic char: 22g protein per 3-ounce serving

-• Salmon: 23g per 3-ounce serving
+• Salmon: 23g protein per 3-ounce serving

 Omega-3 Fatty Acids: Which Fish Wins?

-Omega-3 Content per 3-ounce serving:
+Omega-3 content per 3-ounce serving:

 • Arctic char: 1,000-1,500mg

-• Salmon: 1,500-2,000mg
+• Salmon: 1,500-2,000mg (varies by species)

 Vitamins and Minerals Profile